• Program lasts from June to Mid-August

-Support grant of about $1,400 from the East Asian Legal Studies Center.
-The estimated budget for the internship is about $2,250.
-Internships sometimes pay a small salary, or pay for accommodations in Bangkok.
+• Support grant from the East Asian Legal Studies Center to defray the costs of travel.
+Internships sometimes pay either a small salary, or pay for accommodations in Bangkok.

 Eligibility and Other Requirements:

-- Participants must have or get a passport to travel to Thailand, and participants must obtain a visa if selected.
-The Center will assist with this process.
+• Participants must have or get a passport to travel to Thailand, and participants must obtain a visa if selected.
+The Center will assist in this process.